sfvicente/RestApiBestPractices/Docs/DesignPrinciples.md

 # Design Principles
-Design Principles are the fundamental guidelines that ensure APIs are well-structured, efficient, and easy to use.
+The **Design Principles** section outlines foundational guidelines for building robust, scalable, and user-friendly APIs.
+It covers key principles like consistency, simplicity, predictability, and adherence to RESTful standards, ensuring APIs are intuitive, maintainable, and aligned with client needs.

 ## General Guidelines